-1.12 In some cases, the call sign that is transmitted must be enhanced with a Regional Secondary Locator ("RSL"), inserted between the initial letter and the number.
-This is explained below, in the guidance to Clause 2(2).
-In the case of an Intermediate Licence, the call sign that is transmitted must always include an RSL, even in England.
-That is explained below in the guidance to Clause 2(3).
-In the future, we shall print the call sign on the Intermediate Licence in the format '2#0aaa'.
+- 1.12 In some cases, the call sign that is transmitted must be enhanced with a Regional Secondary Locator ("RSL"), inserted between the initial letter and the number.
+This is explained below, in the guidance to Clause 2(2). - 1.13 In the past, some of the call signs that were printed on the face of the Licence included an RSL.
+However, some did not.
+This was usually the RSL of the part of